-Research foci are: general circulation of the ocean, ocean convection and thermohaline circulation, ocean gyres and circumpolar currents, role of the ocean in climate, geophysical fluid dynamics, numerical modeling of the ocean and atmosphere.
+Research foci are: general circulation of the ocean, ocean convection and thermohaline circulation, ocean gyres and circumpolar currents, polar oceans, role of the ocean in climate, geophysical fluid dynamics, numerical modeling of the ocean and atmosphere.

 Marshall also collaborates closely with the Goddard Institute for Space Studies of Columbia University where he is an adjunct senior research scientist in the Department of Applied Physics and Applied Mathematics.